PatriotOrg/HighHopes/README.md

 ---

-**Note**: This command is currently not used directly, in the javascript code associated with the popup, but will certainly be in future implementations.
+**Note**: This command is currently not used directly in the javascript code associated with the popup, but will certainly be in future implementations.
 In the current version, the request to open web pages is handled directly by the popup engine in conjunction with *HighHopes* event handling.

 ---